v3ksi4k/ServerLocker/README.md

 ### Lock types that don't require arguments:
   * all - Locks the server for everyone.
-  * none - Turns off the server lock.
+  * none - No server lock.